platonic-io/property-based-testing-stateful-systems/docs/Part01SMTesting.md

 5. Collect timing information about how long each command takes to execute on average.

 ## See also

+In case your are interested in finding out more, here are some resources.
+They are kind of sorted in increasing level of difficulty.

 -   For more on how feature interaction gives rise to bugs see the following [blog post](https://www.hillelwayne.com/post/feature-interaction/) by Hillel Wayne summarising [Pamela Zave](https://en.wikipedia.org/wiki/Pamela_Zave)’s work on the topic;